 The food and beverage industry is a melting pot of transformation.
 For many businesses, improved logistics will be the secret sauce of success.

-The food and beverage industry is as diverse as it is volatile.
+The food supply chain is as diverse as it is volatile.
 While some enterprises in the space have been deeply scarred by the COVID-19 pandemic, others have benefited from a groundswell of consumer demand.
 In early 2022, the industry is closely watching (and spicily debating) society’s evolving attitude to the What, How, and Where of food.

 Industry overview